 Blue water sailing.
-Long journey.
 These words make the heart of every sailing enthusiast beat faster.
-Because the experience, only the vast ocean around you for several weeks having the gentle creaking of the sails and blocks high up in the rigging will remain etched in your memory for all time.
-Sailing in harmony with nature and the weather conditions are at the forefront of such a journey.
-Counting nautical miles, maybe climbing up the mast every now and then and enjoying the view - with a Atlantic cruise with the tall ship you will be "infinitely happy".
+Because the experience of spending several weeks surrounded only by the vast ocean, high up in the rigging listening to the gentle creaking of the sails and blocks, will remain etched in your memory forever.
+Sailing in harmony with nature and the weather conditions is the focus of such a voyage.
+Counting nautical miles, perhaps climbing the mast from time to time to enjoy the view – on an Atlantic voyage with a tall ship, you will be "boundlessly happy".

 Trip information